arviz-devs/preliz/docs/examples/students_t_distribution.md

 The Student's t distribution, also known as the t-distribution, is a continuous probability distribution that resembles the normal distribution but with heavier tails.
 It is characterized by its bell-shaped curve, symmetric around the mean, and can defined by three parameters: the degrees of freedom ($\nu$), the location parameter ($\mu$), and the scale parameter ($\sigma$).
 The smaller the value of ($\nu$), the heavier the tails of the distribution.

-The t-distribution is widely used in statistical analysis such as in Student's t-test, confidence interval estimation and linear regression analysis.
-It is often used in Bayesian analysis particularly when the sample size is small or the population variance is unknown.
-The t-distribution is more robust to outliers and deviations from normality compared to the normal distribution, making it a suitable choice for modeling data with heavier tails.
+It is often used in Bayesian analysis particulary as a robust alternative to the Normal due to the possibility of having heavier tails.

 ## Probability Density Function (PDF):